FutureSpeakAI/Project-SAGE-by-Aquent/replit.md

   - Better error handling for OpenAI content policy violations
   - Improved Visual tab mobile responsiveness with proper button layout and spacing
   - Fixed SVG download functionality to properly handle vector format conversion from raster images
+  - Updated all download interfaces throughout the app to use consistent SVG handling
+  - Replaced basic download buttons with comprehensive ImageDownloadMenu across all components

 ## Changelog